Samsung 43" Class 4K (2160P) Ultra HD Smart LED TV UN43NU6900 (2018 Model) - Digital Trends | Digital Trends

 A 43-inch 4K HDR Samsung Smart TV for under $300?
-It’s not crazy talk, it’s Black Friday my friend.
+It’s not crazy talk, it’s Cyber Monday, my friend.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.